xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 are presented in the separate
 [Install]({% raw %}{{ site.baseurl }}{% endraw %}/qemu-arm/install/) page.

+### Prerequisites

+On GNU/Linux, QEMU requires the X11 libraries to be present.
+On Debian derived distribution they are already in the system; on RedHat & Arch derived distributions they must be installed explicitly.

 ### Easy install

 The easiest way to install QEMU Arm is with